 The best way to keep speech free is to speak more often and to express a range of views.
 That is a reason to blog, write for publication, discuss these matters on social media, and use every available venue for expression.
 In the end, free speech is hard work and requires being an adult.

-Related reading: The Ethics of Blogging; Arguing About Social Concerns; Giant Tech Faces Antitrust Hearings; Regulation of Big Tech; Social Media Bots and Political Propaganda; The Media Stokes Anger and Radicalization; Trapped in a Web of Punditry; Political Debate and Search Engine Politics
+Related reading: What Elon Musk's Purchase of Twitter Could Mean for Donald Trump's Account; The Ethics of Blogging; Arguing About Social Concerns; Giant Tech Faces Antitrust Hearings; Regulation of Big Tech; Social Media Bots and Political Propaganda; The Media Stokes Anger and Radicalization; Trapped in a Web of Punditry; Political Debate and Search Engine Politics